By Ryan Tan and Denzel Chen

 The My Working Title™ team wants to empower people with their thinking model to create possibilities, an approach they hope people can apply throughout their careers, especially in the years ahead.

-Feeling the passion of Jael and her team, I’m inspired to find my unique blend of Purpose, Passion and Pragmatism, create my Working Titles to strategize my career.
-I am the boss of my own career.
+Feeling the passion of Jael and her team, we hope you’re inspired to find your unique blend of Purpose, Passion and Pragmatism, create your Working Titles to strategise your career.
+You are the boss of your own career.

 Top Professional Competencies for Careers Today and in the Future